The Response of Planetary Atmospheres to the Impact of Icy Comets III: Impact Driven Atmospheric Escape: Introduction

 However, hydrogen, as the lightest of the elements, is most easily lost to space.
 There are several processes which can drive this loss, including; Jean's escape, hydrodynamic flows, sputtering, photochemical escape, and charge exchange escape (see the reviews by \citealt{2018PhyU...61..217S} and \citealt{https://doi.org/10.1029/2019JA027639}).
-For all these mechanisms, the hydrogen escapes rate from the top of the atmosphere is set by the vertical transport of hydrogen and hydrogen-rich, photochemically-sensitive, molecules to high altitudes.
+For all these mechanisms, the hydrogen escapes rates from the top of the atmosphere are set by the vertical transport of hydrogen and hydrogen-rich, photochemically-sensitive, molecules to high altitudes.
 This is known as the diffusion-limited escape (\citealt{1974JAtS...31..305H,1977evat.book.....W,Catling_Kasting_2017}) regime.
-On the Earth there are two bottlenecks which limit this escape rate: the cold trap at the tropopause, which limits the upwards advection of \ce{H2O} vapour by acting as a condensation trap, and the turbopause, where the atmosphere switches from turbulent to molecular diffusion.
-However the situation is likely to be different on an exoplanet and/or after an impact.
+On the Earth there are two bottlenecks which limit this escape rate: the turbopause, where diffusion switches from being turbulent to molecular, and the cold trap at the tropopause, which limits the upwards advection of \ce{H2O} vapour by acting as a condensation trap.
+On the Earth, the cold trap is partly responsible for a decrease in water vapour concentration from an average of $\sim 1000$ ppmv in the troposphere to $\sim 5$ ppmv at the top of the stratosphere (\citealt{2020JGRA..12527639G}).
+As water is the primary carrier of hydrogen at these pressures, this will correspond to a similar multi order-of-magnitude decrease in the hydrogen escape rate. \\ However the situation is likely to be different on an exoplanet and/or after an impact.
 For example, on a tidally-locked world, the constant illumination of the day-side leads to a global scale atmospheric circulation which may help to transport super-saturated water through the cold trap and into the outer atmosphere (a similar effect can occur on Mars - \citealt{doi:10.1126/science.1207957}).
 Further, after an impact, deposited water can act as an opacity source, absorbing incoming radiation and thus changing the local temperature of the atmosphere, potentially influencing the effect of the cold trap.
 Finally, the large amount of water deposited at a single location will increase the molecular abundance gradient, promoting both horizontal and vertical diffusion.
 Taken together with atmospheric circulations, these effects drove the significant increase in the abundance of high altitude water and hydrogen found by \citetalias{2024arXiv240911151S} and \citetalias{2025ApJ...990..117S}.